asyrafffa/asyrafffa/Python/README.md

+- This file contain notebook for Python Coding
 - This file contain some learning materials and projects made by me
 - Some of the code here are based on the internet.
 Credits to the owner.
 - The dataset are from the internet.